jnephin/ncc-fvcom/ReadMe.md

 Current velocities (u and v) can be used to represent different components of the currents depending on the method of averaging.
 Root mean square of hourly velocities over a 29 day period was used to resolve tidal current speed.
-To represent the general circulation component, speed was calculated from the mean hourly velocities over a 29 day period.
+To represent the general circulation component, speed was calculated from the mean of hourly velocities over a 29 day period.

 Data